Do you wish to understand how to choose a GRP pipe production line, immediately obtain maximum profit, and minimize the risks?

 Before we go into specifics, let us look at an example:

-If a supplier offers you a CFW 300-2600 line, equipped for an AWWA range of 600-2000, it means that the production line could produce all the pipes with a diameter range which falls within this diameter interval of 300 mm to 2600 mm.
+If a supplier offers you a CFW 300-2600 line, equipped for an AWWA range of 600-2000, it means that the production line could produce all the pipes with a diameter range that falls within this diameter interval of 300 mm to 2600 mm.
 The fit-out equipment which will actually be supplied for production and testing will only cover the following diameters (in mm):

 600 – 700 – 800 – 900 – 1000 -1200 -1400- 1600 – 1800 – 2000

 Understanding this concept is very important because the diameter range capacity that this line should have is determined by the future prospects and demands from your particular market segment.
-The fit out range depends on the current market demand and situation.
+The fit-out range depends on the current market demand and situation.

 Not having enough information leads to investment failure.